liquidctl/liquidctl/README.md

 ### [KsenijaS/krakenx](https://github.com/KsenijaS/krakenx)

-Another cross-plataform interface for controlling third generation NZXT Kraken X coolers.
+A related cross-plataform interface for controlling third generation NZXT Kraken X coolers.

-While liquidctl handles each setting separately, for easy configuration of individual aspects of the coolers, krakenx allows a device to be completely configured in a single command.

-Feature wise, liquidctl currently extends krakenx with the support for pump and fan speed profiles, and fixes two open issues that seem to manifest with recent firmware versions.
-It also further extends the list of supported RGB animations.

-A special thank you to all krakenx contributors.
-This project would not exist were not for it.
+A special thanks to all krakenx contributors; this project would not exist were not for it.

 ### [brkalmar/leviathan](https://github.com/brkalmar/leviathan)